xTooth/HomePageProject/README.md

 # HomePageProject
 Learning/practise project.

 So, instructions in short.
-Download the repository, open index.html in a browser to run "the site", that should be it.
-Nothing fancy, just yet.
+Download the repository, and for windows in the root of the project run the command: gradlew run.
+For mac and linux users the same command would be: gradle run.

+Url for the page on Heroku : TBA